Welcome to Purpose House Sober Living

 Purpose House offers a 12-Step based, addiction recovery sober living community for men who have completed a primary treatment program, or who are appropriate candidates for structured sober living.
 During the day, our residents are active in our community working or going to school, attending 12-Step meetings, and building upon their recovery.
 In the evening, they return to a safe, comfortable, sober place to live, surrounded by their brothers in recovery.
 It’s our mission to guide the residents, who entrust in us on their recovery journey, to develop a solid foundation that directs their future to personal growth, purpose and long-term sobriety.
 Purpose House offers variable lengths of stay, with a minimum 90-day commitment.

 Need help choosing the most effective sober living home for yourself or your loved one?
-Download the free PDF above for a list of 11 factors to consider when making your decision!
+Download the free PDF below for a list of 11 factors to consider when making your decision!

 What is a “sober living” community?